rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 These files contain code for generating the intermediate language

 ### `class generator`
+Handles most if not all of the writing of the intermediate language file.
+Since declarations occur all in the same place, it will probably be easier to use the symtable to write out their definitions.
+The order is: structure definitons, then strings, then globals, then functions.
+Local declarations are all placed at the beginning of a function.
+The order these declarations occur in matters, so it might be worth it to write a function that sorts the symtable entries based on their token coordinate and returns them in a vector or something similar.
+Need std::find for this.

+The class will also hold static values which track the number of strings and branch statements that have been written in the current block, so that these values do not need to be passed as arguments in the related functions.

 ### `write_struct_def`
 Takes an entry in the symtable as input.
 Writes the structure definiton to